Best GPS trackers for kids tried and tested

 What is the best GPS tracker for my child?

 There are many factors to consider when purchasing a GPS tracker for children; it's not a one-size-fits-all decision.
 The two main types of trackers are apps and physical trackers.
-Physical tracking devices must be attached to your child in some way, whether that be on their clothing or in items they own (such as shoes, rucksacks, schoolbags or toys, for example).
-Other devices include kids' smartwatches, which have access to GPS tracking and emergency calling or messaging.
+Physical tracking devices must be attached to your child in some way, whether that be on their clothing or in items they own (such as shoes, rucksacks, schoolbags).
+Other devices include kids' smartwatches, which have access to GPS tracking and emergency calling or messaging built-in.
 Tracking apps, on the other hand, can be accessed using a mobile phone, tablet or adult smartwatch.

 GPS tracker device

-Operation: GPS trackers give out precise locations as they operate using global positioning of satellites (hence where the acronym comes from).
-Plus, you don't need to have active data to access these locations.
+Operation: GPS trackers give out precise locations as they operate using global positioning of satellites (hence the acronym).
+You don't need to have active data to access these locations.

-Age suitability: A physical GPS tracker can be used on most children no matter their age (although some are very small and could pose a choking hazard for babies and toddlers).
-Some smart devices have certain features or access to internet browsing that cannot be turned off and, therefore, could be dangerous.
+Age suitability: A physical GPS tracker can be used on most children, no matter their age (some are very small and could pose a choking hazard for toddlers).
+Some smart devices have certain features or access to internet browsing that cannot be turned off and therefore, could be dangerous.

 Battery life: Generally speaking, GPS trackers have long battery lives of at least a few days and some companies even offer users the chance to purchase add-on batteries to extend this further.